projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 the information about the resources (I/O and MMIO) used by the PCI device.
 ACRN virtualizes the BAR registers and for the rest of the config space, forwards reads and writes to the physical config space of pass-thru devices.
-Refer to `I/O`_ section below for more details.
+Refer to the `I/O`_ section below for more details.

 .. figure:: images/partition-image1.png
    :align: center